neuton/gpu_nucleons_practice/README.md

 - python-ogre (download OGRE, OIS and "plugins" and place them into the root directory: https://www.dropbox.com/sh/4i852xb5w9i2dtr/AACE6H5EkiKNDD0jkYht77UGa (for Windows))

-Note: gcc bitness must correspond to python bitness (in case of MinGW -- x32)
+Note: gcc bitness and python bitness must be the same (in case of MinGW -- x32)

 How to run
 --------------